mikolajroszak/qsp-protocol-node/deployment/local/README.md

 a node operator to spin up a QSP node.

 The node runs as a Docker container.
 The image is hosted on Quantstamp's private repository.
-The steps assume a Unix-like operating system.
+The steps assume a Unix-like operating system, and has been tested on Mac OS High Sierra 10.13.4, Ubuntu 18.04 and 16.04, Debian 9, and Redhat Enterprise Server 7.5.

 **Note**: all commands should be run from the location of this README document.
 All paths are relative to this README's folder.